OpenSourceKyle/OpenSourceKyle.github.io/content/pages/intimacy/relationship-checkin.md

 ## The Checkin

-In this video, Andy (a relationship coach) starts in the context of accountability partners for working on goals, but at the start timestamps, he talks about example questions that he and his partner use in their relationship.
-The full video is worth the watch, but I have it starting at the moment of specific questions.
+In this video, Andy (a relationship coach) starts in the context of accountability partners for working on goals, but at the start timestamps, he talks about example questions that he and his lover use in their relationship.
+The full video is worth the watch, but it starts at the moment of specific questions.

-A key point is to customize the keys to you and your relationship, but you can start with the example questions below and then modify them over time.
+A key point is to customize the questions to you and your relationship, but you can start with the example questions below and then modify them over time.

 {{< youtube id=No-JfWFnxGs start=1280 >}}